 Should I Give a Recorded Statement to an Insurance Company After a Car Accident?

 Being in a car accident can be a traumatic event.
 In addition to the property damage caused to your vehicle, you may suffer physical injuries, financial losses, and other damages.
 Under California’s personal injury laws, you are entitled to file a claim against the at-fault driver for compensation.
 However, you must prove the driver caused the accident.
-A California auto accident attorney can help you gather evidence to prove the other driver was at fault.
+A West Covina auto accident attorney can help you gather evidence to prove the other driver was at fault.
+These kinds of cases can be confusing and you may want to consult with a West Covina car accident attorney.

 Filing an Injury Claim Against the Other Driver